sdslabs/sdslabs.github.com/_posts/2022/2022-01-27-recruitment-drive-2022.md

 ---
 It's that time of the year again, isn't it?
 An endless barrage of workshops, competitions, lectures, and of course, recruitments.
 The sheer amount of information floating around can be overwhelming.
 Don't sweat it, we are here to spell it out for you!

-SDSLabs recruits students every year, selecting the best minds from the IITR Junta to join our venture of leading technological innovation in the campus.
+SDSLabs recruits students every year, selecting the best minds from the IITR Junta to join our cause of fostering technological innovation in the campus.

-Although everyone can participate in our recruitment drive, the majority of our recruits are in their 1st year of study.

 # How do you get in?